harish-shivaram/shilly-jekyll/_art/hokusai.md

 Hokusai was responsible for a phenomenal 30,000 works of art.
 He lived for nothing else and was driven to perfect his style with every new undertaking.
-Between the ages of sixty-four and seventy-two he had a burst of creativity that resulted in several major seriesof woodblock prints, including _The Thirty-Six Views of Mount Fuji_.
+Between the ages of sixty-four and seventy-two he had a burst of creativity that resulted in several major series of woodblock prints, including _The Thirty-Six Views of Mount Fuji_.

 As a youth, Hokusai was on a constant quest for his artistic niche.
 After a